Children of the Jordan Family

 The next census was in 1871 but their movements can be traced by the places their children were born: in 1865 their son, James W, was born in Coventry, as was their daughter, Ellen C, in 1866.
 They then moved up to Glasgow, where they had another daughter, Emily, in 1869, before returning to Birmingham, where Margaret Jessie, the donor, was born in 1871.
 On the 1871 census we find them living in Chorlton-on-Medlock, Lancashire.

-The 1881 census recorded their address in Barton-upon-Irwell, Lancashire.
+The 1881 census recorded their address as Barton-upon-Irwell, Lancashire.
 William was a watchmaker jobber and his son, James, was an apprentice.

 By 1891 they had moved to 11 The Groves, Eccles, Lancashire.
 William was a watchmaker to the trade but James had moved out of the family home.
 Their eldest daughter, Ellen, was a dressmaker, Emily was a boot and shoe shop woman and Margaret was an embroiderer.

-In 1901 the family had moved to 84 Lord Street, Blackpool.
+By 1901 the family had moved to 84 Lord Street, Blackpool.
 William was still a watchmaker jobber but working for himself at home.
-Ellen was unemployed and Emily had beccome a boot and shoe keeper on her own account, employing her sister, Margaret, as an assistant.
+Ellen was unemployed and Emily had become a boot and shoe keeper on her own account, employing her sister, Margaret, as an assistant.

 In 1911 their address was 8 Park Road, Blackpool.
 Emily was now 70 and her widowed sister, Annie Maria Jones (nee Jordan), aged 63, had moved in with them as a help and companion.
 Emily and Margaret were both boot and shoe dealers.
 William was visiting friends in Bournemouth during the census and was reported as being a retired watch maker.